ESkuratov/english/notes/rules/present perfect.md

 **You can also say "It's been (= It has been)... since... ":**
 - It's been two years since I last saw Joe.

+---
+>Do not use the present perfect (I have done) when you talk about a **finished time** (for example, yesterday / ten minutes ago / in 1999 / when I was a child).
+Use a past tense:
+- It was very cold yesterday. (not has been)
+- Paul and Lucy arrived ten minutes ago. (not have arrived)
+- Did you eat a lot of sweets when you were a child? (not have you eaten)
+- I got home late last night.
+I was very tired and went straight to bed.

+>Use the past to ask When...? or What time...?:
+- When did your friends arrive? (not have ... arrived)
+- What time did you finish work?

+**Compare**
+Present perfect:
+- Tom has lost his key.
+He can't get into the house.
+- Is Carla here or has she left?

+Past simple:
+- Tom lost his key yesterday.
+He couldn't get into the house.
+- When did Carla leave?